Usage Notes and Limitations for Configuring Exclusion Key Rules

 flag on Linux and Rekey Status Excluded

 on Windows.
 This flag prevents subsequent read/write access to the file.
-You can check the CTE-LDT attributes for the presence of this flag.
+You can check the LDT attributes for the presence of this flag.
 See About the Exclusion Attribute for Files Matching an Exclusion Key Rule.

 Also, a log entry is sent to the CipherTrust Manager on Linux systems when this occurs.
 For example, if you moved the versioned file /gp/foo.txt